-In a departure from blogging and freelance writing – or perhaps it’s the next logical step – I’ve started writing about murder, mystery and suspense, and I’m very excited to say that my first novel The Other Side of the Wall will be published by Poolbeg Press on June 6th 2017.
+In a departure from blogging and freelance writing – or perhaps it’s the next logical step – I’ve started writing about murder, mystery and suspense, and I’m very excited to say that my first novel The Other Side of the Wall was published by Poolbeg Press on June 6th 2017.

 The book was partly inspired by the very regular night-time wakings of my youngest child, though I’m glad to say – unlike my main character – I never saw a body in the pond next door.
 Here’s a flavour of what the book is about: